atollk/geoguessr-scripts/learnable_meta_anki/README.md

 ## Running the script

-As a requirement, you need to have Python 3.12 or later installed on your system.
+As a requirement, you need to have uv (https://docs.astral.sh/uv/) installed on your system.
+If you don't have uv and want to install it, you can also install Python and manually install the dependencies.
+There is no easy-to-follow tutorial in this file though.

 You need to download this git repository (either via `git clone` or the download button on the GitHub website).
 Then, run the following code in your command line (from the geoguessr-scripts folder) to build the Anki deck.